 There is some suggestion that your gender should dictate which hand you wear your watch on, but we like to think there isn’t too much truth in that.
 After all, the biggest deciding factor on where you wear your watch should be based on comfort and nothing more.
 But nonetheless, let’s dive into the wonderful world of watch wearing to find out more.

 Many years ago, men did not wear wrist watches.
 Ladies would wear them but the guys, back in the day, would opt for a pocket watch.
 One of the main reasons for this was that most men, in those days, would spend at least some of their lives serving in the military.
 For timing military operations and other reasons, the pocket watch was seen as a much more practical solution.

 The pocket watch was usually held in the left hand.
 This is because most people use the right side as the dominant hand.
 Holding a pocket watch in one’s right hand would have been inconvenient not to mention that there would have been a risk of damaging the expensive timepiece.

 Men Wear Watch in Which Hand?

-Keeping the dominant hand free is a feature of timepieces that began with the pocket watch and continued with wristwatches.
+Keeping the dominant hand free is a feature of timepieces that began with the pocket watch, also sometime called a fob watch, and continued with wristwatches.
 When you look at a wristwatch, you will notice that the crown is almost always featured on the right hand side.
 This allows the wearer to put the watch on the left wrist and be able to comfortably operate it using the dominant right hand.